spurin/diveintoansible-lab/README.md

 Lab configuration for DiveInto.com's 'Dive Into Ansible' course

-If you experience any problems with the lab, please reach out to me direct, James Spurin, or flag an issue in the repository.
+If you experience any problems with the lab, please reach out to me direct, James Spurin, or flag an issue in the repository

 ### Installation of Docker and Docker-Compose

 The lab environment, makes use of Docker with Docker Compose.
-If you're on Windows or Mac, you can install the convenient Docker Desktop to make both Docker and Docker-Compose available.
+If you're on Windows or Mac, you can install the convenient Docker Desktop to make both Docker and Docker-Compose available

 Linux, will require the installation of Docker and Docker Compose